JulienPeloton/BlobFinder/README.md

 ## License
-GNU License (see the LICENSE file for details) covers all files in the LaFabrique repository unless stated otherwise.
+GNU License (see the LICENSE file for details) covers all files in the BlobFinder repository unless stated otherwise.
 Some routines have been taken from this [repo](https://github.com/jeffmcm1977/CMBAnalysis_SummerSchool).